panjipras36-star/redteam-security-/recon11/README.md

-# RECON1.1 - Tactical Active Network Scanner
+# RECON1.1 // Tactical Network Reconnaissance Suite

-A lightweight, tactical active reconnaissance utility built natively in Python.
-It is designed for rapid network vector mapping, port auditing, and banner analysis during simulation and engagement phases.
+RECON1.1 is a specialized, lightweight network auditing utility engineered for rapid reconnaissance and target surface mapping.
+Developed with a "zero-dependency" philosophy, this tool is designed to provide security operators and researchers with an efficient way to perform target vector analysis, port enumeration, and service banner identification within complex network environments.

+Built natively in Python, RECON1.1 prioritizes speed and tactical precision, making it a reliable asset during both early-stage footprinting and active engagement phases.
+Whether you are conducting internal infrastructure hardening or authorized security assessments, RECON1.1 delivers immediate, actionable intelligence on your target's listening services.

+---

 ---